TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

 * :code:`\Symfony\Component\DependencyInjection\ContainerAwareInterface` with
   :code:`\Symfony\Component\DependencyInjection\ContainerAwareTrait` as default
-  implementation
+  implementation.

   * The :code:`ContainerAwareInterface` is tested to within the dependency injection system of symfony and the trait is a simple default implementation that easily adds the interface functionality to a given class.

-  * Good naming
+  * Good naming.

-  * Clear scope
+  * Clear scope.

-* :code:`LoggerAwareInterface` with a default trait
+* :code:`LoggerAwareInterface` with a default trait.

 Bad examples